-We’d categorize five main types of hot pot ingredients.
-And you should order a mix of them:
+We categorized five main types of hot pot ingredients—and you should order a mix of them:

 - Foods that barely need cooking: Meat is usually served in thin slices, which take typically less than a minute to cook.
 Greens like Chinese lettuce and tong ho (garland chrysanthemum).
 Tofu.
 Grass carp slices.
 Some seafood, like razor clams.

 - Foods that take forever (or over three minutes) to cook: Chopped chicken.
 Chopped turnips (so that they can soak in all the broth and become extremely tender).
 Dumplings.
 Shrimp/fish/squid paste that you scoop into balls using a small wooden spoon and drop into the pot.

 - Balls: Some of the most popular options include gong yuen (pork and mushroom balls), beef balls, squid balls and balls with molten cheese at the centre.

 - Foods that you dip in the broth for the sake of hot pot, but not really: Crispy fish skins and deep-fried bean curd rolls.
 The trick is to dip it in the pot with your chopsticks for the least amount of time so that it carries some of the broth but stays crispy.
 DO NOT leave it in the broth.

 - The afterthoughts: Mushrooms and noodles.